BazzaCuda/MinimalistMediaPlayerX/README.md

 Fully portable - just unzip and go!

-Good or bad, what do you like or dislike about `MMP`?
-Love it, or not what you were looking for?
-Let me know [here](https://github.com/BazzaCuda/MinimalistMediaPlayerX/discussions/47).
-I'm _**very**_ keen to hear from you.
-What additional features would you like to see in `MMP`?

 _Note that `openImage=browser` and `exitBrowser=exitApp` are the recommended settings.
 After running `mmp-install.bat` to register all the file extensions that `MMP` supports, this will allow you to take full advantage of the image library management controls in the `Image & Thumbnail Browser` by operating `MMP` as [in effect] two applications in one: the `Main Media Window` for playing (**and editing**) audio and video files, and the `Image & Thumbnail Browser` for managing your image library._

 - `Ctrl-[H]` to open the Help Panel(s) in both the `Main Media Window` and in the `Image & Thumbnail Browser`, listing all the ~200 controls for audio, video, and images